 Admission: Free

 30 July is the official Memorial Day for the Emperor Meiji, who passed away in 1912 and was then enshrined at Meiji Jingu in 1920.
-The main draw at the ceremony for visitors is be the performance of ‘Meiji-Jingu-Yamato-Mai,’ a sacred dance performed by a Shinto priest based on a poem by the Emperor Meiji.
+The main draw at the ceremony for visitors is the performance of ‘Meiji-Jingu-Yamato-Mai,’ a sacred dance performed by a Shinto priest based on a poem by the Emperor Meiji.
 It’s an elegant dance inspired by an equally romantic, beautiful poem, exhorting us to have open hearts like the blue skies stretching above us.
 If that isn’t enough to persuade you, entrance to the Homotsuden (the Treasure Museum) and the Hootsu-Tenjishitsu (the “Treasure Museum Annex” exhibition) is also free of charge on this day.

 Tokyo Vacation Checklist